š DataChain Open-Source Release. Star us on !

-Clones MLEM object from path
+Clones MLEM Object from path to out and

-and returns Python representation for
+returns Python representation for the created object.

 def clone(